VICTORIA DEYOUNG, MA, #IMH 14132

 In 2014, Victoria relocated to Florida and began working at Park Royal Behavioral Health Services in Fort Myers, FL as a clinical case manager on the Baker Act unit primarily serving adults 18 years and older.
 Her knowledge with various psychiatric mental health disorders has increased and allowed her the ability to apply the Expressive Arts with an acute population.
 As she continues to work with primarily the adult and elder population at the hospital, she looks forward to reengaging in work with children, and adolescents at the Florida Arts Therapy Services.

 Victoria uses an integrative process including Gestalt therapy which allows clients to recognize their present feelings and actions, and how their body and emotions interact with one another.
 She also implements CBT and DBT skills to to continue the practice of understanding one’s own thought processes, actions and behaviors.
 Expressive arts therapy easily integrates within various forms of theoretical applications and arts models to deepen the therapeutic process.
 Victoria encourages individuals to better understand their self, as a whole, through mindfulness and self-expression in the arts.
 These approaches assist clients to gain independence and self-confidence for managing even the most challenging life experiences such as coping with depression, anxiety, anger, paranoid thoughts, and hallucinations.
-To schedule an appointment with Victoria, call us at 239-297-7099 or message us here.
+To schedule an appointment with Victoria, contact us.